AI Agents Under Threat: A Survey of Key Security Challenges and Future Pathways

 We conclude that these frameworks can significantly strengthen the safety and security of AI agent systems.

-In this paper, we identify and describe these vulnerabilities in detail from a system security perspective.
+We identify and describe potential vulnerabilities in AI agents in detail from a system security perspective.

-We introduce defense mechanisms corresponding to each vulnerability with meticulous design and experiments to evaluate their viability.
+We introduce defense mechanisms corresponding to each vulnerability with design and experiments to evaluate their viability.

 arXiv Detail & Related papers (2024-06-12T23:16:45Z) - Artificial Intelligence as the New Hacker: Developing Agents for Offensive Security [0.0]